 A winter’s research on the ‘net convinced me the Connie was the right bike.
 It has a huge following, and great support from the Concours Owners’ Group.
 I had the Concours for 5 years and it proved to be a real workhorse — reliable, powerful, comfortable, and able to handle just about any kind of riding.

 One negative: despite being a big bike, it’s not a roomy bike.
-I’m 183 cm tall.
+I’m 183 cm6 feet tall.
 The seat is fairly low, and the pegs are fairly high, and the result is that my long legs were quite folded to sit on the bike.
 It was hard on the knees and hips after a long time in the saddle.
 I tried a footpeg-lowering kit, but didn’t like the results.
 The lower pegs easily scraped on cornering, and the geometry of the mount meant that lowering the pegs also moved them backward a bit.
 It wasn’t more comfortable enough to justify the loss of cornering clearance and I took the lowering kit off again.